 Planning routes optimally provides a clear view of the who, when, and where elements of scheduled deliveries.
 This helps you provide customers with a precise expected time of arrival (ETA) instead of a four-hour or eight-hour delivery window.

 Route optimization also gives you control over the real-time factors that can impact delivery schedules, allowing dispatchers to make adjustments as needed or inform customers of the potential delay.
 Having visibility at the planning stage also enables fleet operators and managers to calculate and control each driver's assigned number of hours.
 This ensures that the company is compliant with Hours of Service (HOS) rules.

 Properly executing plans is just as critical as planning strategically.
 Unfortunately, lack of visibility makes it hard to say whether drivers are following the routes provided to them and whether driver behavior, traffic, etc. are impacting delivery schedules or safety.

 GPS tracking for truck fleets, integrated into your fleet tracking software, provides businesses with a deeper visibility level.
 The GPS monitors each truck’s exact movements, allowing dispatchers and managers to locate vehicles at any given time.
-Tracking vehicles offers useful insights into how route plans are being executed.
+Fleet vehicle tracking offers useful insights into how route plans are being executed.

 From here, you’re much better positioned to be proactive about exception management.
 To be proactive, you need to know what’s going wrong—or about to go wrong—as quickly as possible.
 You simply can’t do that if you have to check the progress of a thousand trucks one at a time.
 If, on the other hand, you can see all the routes playing out from one screen, you can narrow in on the parts of your operation that require your immediate attention.